bustoutsolutions/siesta/README.md

 The same functionality.
 Yes, really.

 <small>(Well, OK, they’re not _exactly_ identical.
-The Siesta version has more robust caching behavior, and will transparently update an image everywhere it is displayed if it’s refreshed.)</small>
+The Siesta version has more robust caching behavior, and will automatically update an image everywhere it is displayed if it’s refreshed.)</small>

 There’s a more featureful version of `RemoteImageView` [already included with Siesta](http://bustoutsolutions.github.io/siesta/api/Classes/RemoteImageView.html) — but the UI freebies aren’t the point.
 “Less code” isn’t even the point.
 The point is that Siesta gives you an **elegant abstraction** that **solves problems you actually have**, making your code **simpler and less brittle**.